Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 It can also help boost employee confidence by making information more accessible to them.
 When people know everything they need is at their fingertips, they feel more empowered and confident in their work.

 Enterprise knowledge management promotes collaboration by making it easier for employees with different areas of expertise to communicate with one another.
 It simplifies communication between teams by providing a central location where employees can find answers to questions or problems they’re working on together.
-And it enhances new hire training and onboarding by providing an easy-to-use platform where new hires can access all the information they need about their company’s products and services as soon as they start working there.

 What is CMDB?